California, New Jersey primaries crucial to November U.S. elections

-SACRAMENTO, Calif./PRINCETON, N.J., June 5 (Reuters) - V oters in competitive congressional districts in New Jersey and California will go to the polls on Tuesday to choose candidates in primary elections that will shape the fight to control the U.S. Congress during the era of President Donald Trump.
+SACRAMENTO, Calif./PRINCETON, N.J.
+(Reuters) - Voters in competitive congressional districts in New Jersey and California will go to the polls on Tuesday to choose candidates in primary elections that will shape the fight to control the U.S. Congress during the era of President Donald Trump.

 Democrats need to win 23 seats nationwide in November to wrest control of the U.S. House of Representatives from Republicans, and California is seen as key to taking a majority.
 Voters in eight states will vote in primaries on Tuesday.